 Recent events have thrown us and dumped us well and truly into the digital world.
 Whether we like it or not, if we want to communicate, learn, work or entertain ourselves, technology has become the go-to provider.
 On one hand – a lifesaver, on the other, a curse.
 Here is the first part of my Combating Digital Stress series of posts to help you reduce digital overwhelm.

-In pre-covid life, I had a timetable to the day.
-I got up, did school drop (talked to other parents at the gate), went to work (hands on and talking face to face with clients), picked up my daughter (chatted some more with other parents), provided taxi service to clubs (got out and about, crazily trying to grab hours in the day and interacted with others did some climbing with other adults whilst she did her class), made dinner, cleaned up, watched a little chill out tv, went to bed.
+In pre-covid life, I had a timetable for the day.
+I got up, did school drop (talked to other parents at the gate), went to work (hands-on and talking face to face with clients), picked up my daughter (chatted some more with other parents), provided taxi service to clubs (got out and about, crazily trying to grab hours in the day and interacted with others did some climbing with other adults whilst she did her class), made dinner, cleaned up, watched a little chillout tv, went to bed.

 But my covid timetable has sent me to the office and face to face with my computer meaning a LOT more hours at my computer screen.

 I catch up with friends and family on video calls, I jump on video call meetings with colleagues, I coordinate video calls for my daughter with her friends via Whatsapp then set them up on a call, I see and treat clients via video call, and then chill out with a film or Netflix in the evening.

 Don’t get me wrong, I’m so grateful that we have the technology to keep the wheels turning, but the digital world is responsible for a fair few stressors including time management, physical stress, mental stress, and emotional stress.
 In Part 1 of Combating Digital Stress, I take a look at the importance of scheduling digital time and some management strategies.